Q-dimi/return_tests/README.md

 */
 ```

-# Use Case
+# Uses

-return-tests works well for functions which need to pass many test cases.
+return-tests works well for functions that need to pass many test cases. return-tests will loop
-If you have many functions that require many tests, return-tests will loop
-through every function and for each function, pass many sets of parameters at it.
+through every function and for each function, throw many sets of parameters at it.
 Every return value from each set of parameters is compared against one of the unit
-object tests.
+object tests you have added.
 Errors are displayed as a string.
-If you are a large team who constantly
-updates functions, return-tests is a great fit (see /example/functions.js).
+For best use, set every function to
+on and use index sets so that you get to decide what to run.